SS France (1960): First decommissioning

 The mothballing of France was met with dismay by much of the French population, resulting in a song by Michel Sardou, titled "Le France".
+The chorus of the song being "Never call me "France" again / France has let me down" ("Ne m'appelez plus jamais "France"/ La France elle m'a laissé tomber").
+The French Communist Party and the trade unions of Le Havre approved the song, which also became an anthem for the defender of the ship.

 The ship sat in the same spot for approximately four years, with the interiors, including all furniture, still completely intact.
 There were no plans to scrap the ship, or to sell it.
 In 1977 Saudi Arabian millionaire Akram Ojjeh expressed an interest in purchasing the vessel for use as a floating museum for antique French furniture and artworks, as well as a casino and hotel off the coast of the south-east United States.
 Though he purchased the ship for $24 million, this proposal was never realised, and others were rumoured to have floated, including bids from the Soviet Union to use her as a hotel ship in the Black Sea, and a proposal from China to turn her into a floating industrial trade fair.

 In the end, the ship was sold in 1979 to Knut Kloster, the owner of Norwegian Caribbean Line for $18 million for conversion into the world's largest cruise ship.
-Just before France was renamed Norway one last marriage was performed aboard the ship at the quay in Le Havre.
-The wedding was performed by Reverend Agnar Holme, the Norwegian Seaman's chaplain.
-Greg Tighe, Director of Research and Corporate Development for NCL, was married to Lorraine Anne Evering in France's chapel.
-Witnesses included the ship's Captain, and several members of NCL's management team.
-This marked the last marriage to be performed aboard France, which had hosted hundreds of weddings over her transatlantic career.
+Hundreds of weddings had been celebrated on France over her transatlantic career; just before she was renamed Norway, one last marriage was performed aboard the ship at the quay in Le Havre.
+Norway was considered the first “mega” cruise ship.

-By August of that year Norway was moved to the Lloyd shipyards in Bremerhaven, Germany, where she would undergo renovations to the cost of $80 million.
+By August of that year Norway was moved to the Lloyd shipyards in Bremerhaven, Germany, where she underwent renovations at a cost of US$80 million.